Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Pods_Multi-Attach_Error.md

     1. Verify it is not in use by an unstopped container.

         ```bash
-        mount|grep RBD_NUMBER
+        mount | grep RBD_NUMBER
         ```

         If no mount points are returned, proceed to the next step.
-If mount points are returned, run the following command:
+If mount points are returned, then run the following command:

         ```bash
         unmount MOUNT_POINT